Get

 On the other hand, specific health problems are also associated with nutritional deficiencies.
 Your dog may not be able to absorb the correct nutrients from their diet, or they may have an underlying condition that’s causing them to seek more of a specific nutrient.

-Often, a trip to the vet is called for in these situations.
+Often, a consultation with the vet is called for in these situations.
 You’ll want your dog looked at for possible underlying conditions.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!